Wider Hope: Catholic & Orthodox Faith Resources

 (Clementine Homilies, Homily III, Chapter XV.)

-Note: And the Wailing Wall, which was part of the Jewish Temple in Christ's day, stands as a witness that the judgement Jesus spoke of was only begun in the first century.
+Note: The Wailing Wall (which was part of the Jewish Temple in Christ's day, remains to this day, and may be part of a future 3rd Temple) stands as a witness that the judgement Christ spoke of was only begun (not finished) in the first century.

 Can we pray for those long dead?

-I'm only a Catholic layman.
-But if you have any questions, and you email me, I'll try to answer them (or find someone who can.)
+I'm just a Catholic laymen, but if you email me any questions, I'll try to answer them (or find someone who can.)